dwjclark11/TextRPG/README.md

 Currently this is only compatible with windows.
 It uses direct Windows API calls for the Console, Events, Inputs, etc. I may try to make it cross platform; however, I have a lot of other projects that need work as well, so that is on the back burner currently.

 This is a work in progress and there are still many different features that we need.
+** The current layout works on my machine and my crash on a smaller resolution.
+There are some magic numbers that are not checking if we are writing beyond the buffer boundaries. **

 ## Build
 * Clone the repository ```git clone https://github.com/dwjclark11/TextRPG.git```.